A short history of the Malverns

 A flying accident

-The secret ground mapping radar H2S used as a night bombing aid was developed by TRE in conjunction with EMI.
+The secret ground mapping radar H2S used as a night bombing aid later in the war was developed by TRE in conjunction with EMI.

 This event is remembered both in a window at Goodrich castle and memorial dedicated to the Telecommunications Flying Unit in the village of Defford.